Fly Fishing For Salmon on Great Lakes Rivers

 The old traditional leader set-up that you may still read or hear about of having the length of leader between the float and the bottom fly being 1 1/2 to 2 times the depth of the water is old school and not as effective as suspending the flies and keeping them off the bottom.

-Just watch the underwater video of trout, salmon, and steelhead feeding below the surface and you can clearly see that they feed sideways in a side-to-side manner and they feed up.
+Just watch the underwater video of trout, salmon, and steelhead feeding below the surface and you can clearly see that they feed sideways in a side-to-side manner and they also feed upward.

 Rarely will you ever see them feed down into the rocks to pick up a bait so it only makes sense to keep your flies off the bottom and based on my years of experience it’s always more productive to suspend your flies off the bottom.